flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

 bug fixed in required radio field

 = 1.7.7 =
-bug fixed in adding new form
+bug fixed in adding new contact form

 = 1.7.6 =
 new email options, conditional fileds

 = 1.7.5 =
-conflict with jetpack fixed
+conflict with Jetpack  Contact Form module fixed

 = 1.7.4 =
 bug fixed in form options